fsu-sc/FSU_ISC4221C_Fall23_Lab3/README.md

 a difficult problem in scientific computing, locating the global extrema of a function.
 We will only consider functions of one independent variable.

+**All your answers should be in a single file named `answers_lab.py`, be careful with the names of your functions.
+Your report should be a self contained markdown file with a description of your answers and the code copied inside of it.**

 ### 1D Optimization Problem

 We consider the 1D optimization problem of finding a point $x^*$ in a given domain $D \subset \mathbb{R}^1$ where the function $f(x)$ attains its global minimum.
 If we can solve this problem, then we can also find its global maximum by finding the global minimum of $-f(x)$.